Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 Park Guell.
 Source: Pixabay.com

 The distance between Park Güell and Barcelona cruise port (Moll Adossat cruise ship terminals) is 13 km/8 miles (a 35-minute drive).
-If your cruise ship is docked at the World Trade Center, the distance between is around 7 km/4.3 miles or a 25-minute drive.

-Explore the best Park Güell tours and activities
+Explore Park Güell tours and activities

 5. La Rambla

-The famous La Rambla street is a must-see place in Barcelona.
-For cruise passengers, it is easy to get around as La Rambla is located within a walking distance from the ship.
 La Rambla is a tree-lined, 1.2 km/0.75 miles long pedestrian promenade (although there are narrow parallel streets used for traffic) that connects Plaça de Catalunya square and the Columbus Monument, located at Port Vell – a waterfront harbor that is part of the port of Barcelona.
-It is a tourist-packed street full of shops, street restaurants, souvenir kiosks, street performers, and a great number of attractions.

 Enjoying beer at La Rambla with friends